 By: Brandon Seng, Michigan Nonprofit Association

-For AmeriCorps member Anna Dusbiber, mentoring has clip_image001always been a part of life.
+For AmeriCorps member Anna Dusbiber, mentoring has always been a part of life.
 According to Dusbiber, there is no better mentoring match than an adult who has walked in the shoes of the youth they mentor.
 As a co-founder of the Youth Program at the Ann Arbor Center for Independent Living (AACIL), she works to provide unique mentoring opportunities to youth with disabilities.
 The depth of her commitment to the field goes unmatched, because for Dusbiber, mentoring is an experience that has come full circle.

 “I was a mentee at the AACIL before there was an official mentoring program,” said Dusbiber.
 “My mentor inspired me to live independently, and made a huge impact on my life.
 I have since been providing real life advice and experience to others through mentoring.”